Skip to content

 A

 Yes, about 30% of patients have an associated systemic disease.
 The most common is rheumatoid arthritis, but it can also be the initial symptom of diseases where early diagnosis and treatment affect prognosis, such as granulomatosis with polyangiitis (GPA) or Behçet’s disease.
-If recurrence is frequent or systemic symptoms are present, systemic evaluation including rheumatoid factor, antinuclear antibody, ANCA, and urinalysis is recommended.
+In cases of recurrent episodes or accompanying systemic symptoms, systemic workup including rheumatoid factor, antinuclear antibody, ANCA, and urinalysis is recommended.

-Episcleritis is primarily a clinical diagnosis based on medical history and slit-lamp examination.
-The basic approach involves careful observation with a slit lamp of the level of scleral vessels (superficial or deep), the color of congestion, presence of nodules, and thinning or necrosis.
+Episcleritis is primarily a clinical diagnosis based on history taking and slit-lamp examination.
+The basics involve carefully observing with a slit lamp the level of scleral vessels (superficial or deep), the color of congestion, presence of nodules, and thinning or necrosis.

 2.5% phenylephrine eye drops constrict conjunctival vessels and are useful for differentiating conjunctivitis from episcleritis.
 10% phenylephrine eye drops constrict the superficial episcleral vascular network but not the deep network, allowing differentiation between episcleritis and scleritis.

-The response test with 1:1000 epinephrine eye drops is a simple method to assess deep vessel involvement.
+The response test using 1:1000 diluted epinephrine eye drops is a simple method to determine deep vascular involvement.
 If congestion subsides after instillation, it suggests episcleritis; if not, it suggests scleritis.
 A comprehensive evaluation is made by combining three factors: number and mobility of nodules, presence of pain/tenderness, and epinephrine response.

-Response tests with epinephrine and phenylephrine are particularly useful as adjunctive diagnostics when the layered structure of congestion cannot be directly observed with a slit lamp or in cases with small nodules.
-Observation 10–15 minutes after instillation determines the presence of superficial vessel constriction; if deep vessel congestion remains, priority is given to managing scleritis.
+Response tests with epinephrine and phenylephrine are particularly useful as adjunctive diagnostics when the layered structure of congestion cannot be directly confirmed with a slit lamp or in cases with small nodules.
+Observation 10–15 minutes after instillation determines the presence or absence of superficial vessel constriction; if deep vessel congestion remains, priority is given to managing scleritis.

-• Conjunctivitis: Accompanied by discharge, hyperemia is centered in the fornix with almost no pain.
+• Conjunctivitis: Accompanied by discharge, hyperemia is mainly in the fornix with little pain.
 Conjunctival vessels are mobile.

 • Conjunctival phlyctenule: Acute conjunctival erosion stains with fluorescein (nodular episcleritis does not stain).